Tax revenues continue to soar

 (St. Paul, MN) – John Phelan, Economist at Center of the American Experiment, released the following statement in response to the two-year budget deal announced by Gov. Walz and legislative leaders:

-“Minnesotans spoke out strong and loud against Gov. Walz’s proposed 70% gas tax increase, and narrowly escaped it thanks to conservatives at the legislature.
+“Minnesotans spoke out strong and loud against Gov. Walz’s proposed 70% gas tax increase.
 The gas tax may be the only reasonable tax rate Minnesota has left.
 Our income tax, estate tax, and corporate tax rates are sky-high compared to other states.

 “Gasoline is a vital input into a wide range of economic activity, from manufacturing to services.
 An increase in the cost of fuel would have immediately increased the cost of every product sold on store shelves and the delivery of online purchases.
 It would have had a negative impact on every industry in Minnesota from farming to manufacturing.”